 Masonry is an ancient art and trade.
 It has existed since ancient times.
 Those who performed the trade became known as stonemasons, a term still used today.
-Another name we are all familiar with is bricklayer.
+Another name we are all familiar with is a bricklayer.
 It applies to those who do the same work, but with brick instead of stone.
 Yet, both professions perform the same job.
 They apply the same material (mortar) with an identical purpose – to put together building materials.
-They are also responsible for commercial, residential and industrial masonry repair.
+They are also responsible for commercial, residential, and industrial masonry repair.

 Masonry Yesterday and Today

 The essential ingredient in masonry is mortar.
 It is the glue that binds together all building materials.
 In the past, this was chiefly stone and brick.
 Today, the materials most commonly found in masonry construction are: